COG-UK/UK-lineage-dynamics-analysis/analyses/phylogenetic/README.md

 ## Overview

-This direcotry contains the scripts, XML files and RMarkdown notebooks needed to:
+This directory contains the scripts, XML files and RMarkdown notebooks needed to:

 - Estimate time-calibrated trees in BEAST
 - Estimate state transitions between UK and non-UK branches in the trees in BEAST (DTA)